herrderkekse/OpenNutriTracker/docs/data_format.md

 ```

 ## Import Requirements
+Invalid rows will be skipped during import and an error message will be displayed.
+The header Row is counted as row 0.
 - File must be in CSV format
 - Must include header row matching export format
 - All required fields must be present